 deserving family for their outstanding contributions to St. Christopher Parish

 and School.
-The Roy and Sharon Dodson Family has been selected as the
+The Thorril “Tee” and Karen Betz Family has been selected as the

-December Family of the Month.
-Roy is a member of the Knights of Columbus.
+member of the Men’s Club for over 25 years, a member of the Knights of

 |We are very thankful for all the support by our parishioners.
 Without your

 help, we would not be able to provide the assistance needed.
 We are in need

 of regular size boxes or bags of cereal, beans and rice, spaghetti, macaroni and

 cheese, pasta and rice mixes, grits, oatmeal, ramen noodles, cans of tuna,